BalveerSinghYT/DSA/README.md

 🧩 Challenging day!
 Participated in two contests but couldn't solve any problems fully.
 Managed to tackle 2 questions partially. 🤯 On the LinkedList journey, exploring Max, Min, and searching.
 Learning the art of writing recursive functions for them! 🚀

+## 🎊 Day 30 🎊 - September 25th:

+🔍 Navigating the world of searching using recursion and mastering the art of insertion in LinkedLists. 🚀 Explored operations like inserting at the front, middle, and after a specific node, even in sorted lists.
+Learning and growing every day! 💡💻

 ---

 Let's keep this coding momentum going!
 Exciting times ahead as I continue this journey of growth and learning.
 Stay tuned for more updates! 🌱👩‍💻